BsoBird/filesystem-catalog-original/FileTrackerCommitStrategyV2-Explained.md

 **Important Prerequisite**: This strategy requires **write-then-global-visibility** semantics from the underlying file system.
 AP systems (eventual consistency) are not suitable.

-**Why**: LIST is the core coordination primitive.
-If written files are not immediately visible to all clients, the commit detection logic fails, causing data loss.
+**Why**: Data engineering's fundamental contract requires it—writer completes and exits → all written data must be immediately visible to downstream consumers.
+Without this guarantee, downstream readers silently receive partial data with no way to detect incompleteness.
 Cloud vendors recognized this—modern S3/OSS/GCS strengthened consistency precisely because data engineering demands it.

 **Key Architecture**: Two-level version hierarchy
 - **Version Level**: Major versions (1, 2, 3...) tracked in `tracker/` directory